 Learn .
 Explore .
 See .
 Experience

 Our mission is to promote architecture and the profession; advocate for livable and sustainable communities; and serve as a resource for our members.
 Architectural education at the k-12 level has become an important part of this mission with ongoing educational opportunities for 4th-12th grade students so that they may explore the many facets of architecture through a series of fun and challenging programs and events.
 Each program is formed around partnerships with school systems, arts and cultural organizations, and other non-profits.
-All 2013 dates will be announced in January.
 Contact AIA Memphis for more information at 901.525.3818.

 Junior Girls Scouts Architecture Badge Day Camp